 Thank you for helping to feed our hungry neighbors!
 You can also make a financial donation to help us provide food for our hungry neighbors.
 Every dollar equals 3 meals!

 Scouting for Food is a project rooted in the very foundation of the Scouting movement.
-Through initiative and hard work, the Boy Scouts have developed a framework that can help feed tens of thousands of hungry local residents.
+Through initiative and hard work, the Boy Scouts have developed a framework that can help feed tens of thousands of local residents in need with emergency aid.
 For more information, please contact Stephanie Melnick at firstname.lastname@example.org or 866-GLEANER, ext 270.

 Anyone can host a Food & Fund Drive.
 Each drive can be custom-made to fit your organization’s abilities, whether you’re a large corporation, school, small church group or private family.

 Are you planning an event to help in the fight against hunger?
 Tell us about it and we will post it on our website!

 Sign up to receive our newsletter.